jobsort/jobsort/leetcode/intersection-of-two-linked-lists.md

----
-name: "Intersection of Two Linked Lists"
-title: "LeetCode Intersection of Two Linked Lists Solution"
-description: "Solution for the intersection of two linked lists problem from LeetCode."
-published: "2021-06-23 PDT"
-modified: "2021-06-23 PDT"
----

 # Intersection of Two Linked Lists Problem & Solution

 Given the heads of two singly linked-lists `headA` and `headB`, return the node at which the two lists intersect.